UA

 Message to NATO

-The Guardian conveys Madyar's thesis that NATO generals have not yet fully grasped the necessity of root-and-branch rearmament.
+The Guardian conveys Madyar's thesis that NATO generals have not yet fully grasped the necessity of fundamental rearmament.

 ```